spacelift-io/user-documentation/docs/vendors/terraform/provider-registry.md

 This setup assumes that the name of your project (repository) is `terraform-provider-$name`.
 If it is not (maybe you're using a monorepo?) then you will need to change the config accordingly, presumably by hardcoding the project name.

 Next, let's make sure you have an API key for the Spacelift account you want to publish the provider to.
 You can refer to the [API key management](../../integrations/api.md#spacelift-api-key--token) section of the API documentation for more information on how to do that.
 Note that the key you're generating **must** have admin access to the space that the provider lives in.
-If the provider is in the "root" space, then the key must have root admin access.
+If the provider is in the `root` space, then the key must have root admin access.

 We can now add a GitHub Actions workflow definition to our repository: